Helene Sedlmayr - The Munich Beauty (Schöne Münchenerin)

 Ludwig even had scouts fan out across the kingdom to search for models for his Gallery of Beauties, a collection of portraits of the foxiest ladies he could find.

-Their paths crossed after his wife, Queen Therese, bought toys from Auracher's for her princes.
+Helene crossed the king’s path after his wife, Queen Therese, bought toys from Auracher's for her princes.

 Helene was charged with delivering the goods to the royal Residenz, where she ran into the regent himself.